 Dosage form: vaginal ring

-To achieve maximum contraceptive effectiveness, NuvaRing® must be used as directed (see When to Start NuvaRing® below).
-One NuvaRing® is inserted in the vagina.
+To achieve maximum contraceptive effectiveness, NuvaRing must be used as directed [see Dosage and Administration (2.2)].
+One NuvaRing is inserted in the vagina.
 The ring is to remain in place continuously for three weeks.
 It is removed for a one-week break, during which a withdrawal bleed usually occurs.
 A new ring is inserted one week after the last ring was removed.

-IMPORTANT: The possibility of ovulation and conception prior to the first use of NuvaRing® should be considered.
+IMPORTANT: Consider the possibility of ovulation and conception prior to the first use of NuvaRing.

-Insert NuvaRing® on the first day of the woman's natural cycle (i.e., the first day of her menstrual bleeding).
-NuvaRing® may also be started on days 2-5 of the woman's cycle, but in this case a barrier method, such as male condoms or spermicide, is recommended for the first seven days of NuvaRing® use in the first cycle.
+The woman should insert NuvaRing on the first day of her menstrual bleeding.
+NuvaRing may also be started on Days 2-5 of the woman's cycle, but in this case a barrier method, such as male condoms with spermicide, should be used for the first seven days of NuvaRing use in the first cycle.

-The woman may switch from her previous combined hormonal contraceptive on any day, but at the latest on the day following the usual hormone-free interval, if she has been using her hormonal method consistently and correctly, or if it is reasonably certain that she is not pregnant.
+The woman may switch from her previous CHC on any day, but at the latest on the day following the usual hormone-free interval, if she has been using her hormonal method consistently and correctly, or if it is reasonably certain that she is not pregnant.

-The woman may switch on any day from the minipill.
-She should switch from an implant or the IUS on the day of its removal and from an injectable on the day when the next injection would be due.
-In all of these cases, the woman should use an additional barrier method such as a male condom or spermicide, for the first seven days.
+The woman may switch from the POP on any day; instruct her to start using NuvaRing on the day after she took her last POP.
+She should switch from an implant or the IUS on the day of its removal, and from an injectable on the day when the next injection would be due.
+In all of these cases, the woman should use an additional barrier method such as a male condom with spermicide, for the first seven days.

-The woman may start using NuvaRing® within the first five days following a complete first trimester abortion and does not need to use an additional method of contraception.
-If use of NuvaRing® is not started within five days following a first trimester abortion, the woman should follow the instructions for "No hormonal contraceptive use in the preceding cycle."
-In the meantime she should be advised to use a nonhormonal contraceptive method.
+The woman may start using NuvaRing within the first five days following a complete first trimester abortion or miscarriage, and she does not need to use an additional method of contraception.
+If use of NuvaRing is not started within five days following a first trimester abortion or miscarriage, the woman should follow the instructions for "No Hormonal Contraceptive Use in the Preceding Cycle."
+In the meantime, she should be advised to use a non-hormonal contraceptive method.